bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 }
 ```

-### if let
+### If Let

-if-let is a similar concept to let-else that doesn't require the else block to diverge, and can have multiple additional conditions.
+`if let` is a similar concept to `let else` that doesn't require the else block to diverge, and can have multiple additional conditions.
-In turn, this means that _if_ an arm doesn't diverge, then each arm of the if-let must return the same type.
+In turn, this means that _if_ an arm doesn't diverge, then each arm of the `if let` must return the same type.

 In this example, the first else block checks to make sure there are no other cameras spawned before spawning in a new camera instead of returning a value from the `if let`.
 Values that _are_ returned from the `if let` are stored in the `computed_target_info` variable and can be used in the rest of the program.